COPD Holiday Tips: Avoiding Health Risks to Enjoy the Season

 Don’t eat large quantities of food at one time.

 Oxygen and food are the main ingredients in metabolism, which creates energy and carbon dioxide.
 Eating the right mix of nutrients can help you breathe easier.
-Overeating may make it harder to breathe.
-Talk to your doctor or a dietitian about a diet that will help support your breathing.
+Overeating may add pressure on your diaphragm, making it harder to breathe.
+Talk to your doctor or a dietitian about a diet that will help support easier breathing.

 Limit salty foods.

 Consuming too much sodium can increase blood pressure by causing edema (swelling) in the body.
 Instead of using salt to season foods, try herbs and spices.
-Be careful of hidden salts, like those in foods cooked with fatback or shortening and fried foods.
+Watch for hidden salts in processed foods and those cooked with fatback, shortening and frying oils.

 Keep alcohol drinking to a minimum.

-Studies have shown that drinking alcohol leads to decreased lung functions in patients with lung disease.
-In addition, alcohol can reduce the body’s ability to clear mucus from the airways.
+Studies have shown that drinking excessive alcohol can reduce lung function in those with lung disease and can reduce the body’s ability to clear mucous from the airways.
 Alcohol also interferes with the effectiveness of many medications, including steroids and antibiotics.

 Stay away from people who are smoking, including e-cigarettes.